-Basma Kavanagh is a Nova Scotia visual artist and poet.
-She has lived and worked in Cape Breton, on Vancouver Island, in the Arabian Gulf, and Nova Scotia’s Annapolis Valley, in each place creating work determined by her surroundings.
-Basma now lives in Brandon, Manitoba.
+Basma Kavanagh is a Nova Scotia visual artist and poet, who has lived and worked across Canada, each place determining the nature of her work.
+Basma now lives and works in Nova Scotia, within Mi’kma’ki.

 “My artistic practice includes direct interaction with plants and animals, a close observation of living things, combining empathy for ‘the animate’ and an attention to biological detail (the influence of many years employed as a scientific illustrator) to produce artworks that celebrate the intimate connections between living things.
 Lichens, pebbles, cracked earth, fiddleheads, fungi – these are some of the organisms and animate textures (earth-in-flux) that hold my attention, that unfurl in unnatural fractal forms of themselves when I dream at night.
 Embossed, sewn, and painted works celebrate these wishing-well forms: we stare into them, and see cells, growth, decay, a rude anatomy.
 We see ourselves reflected there, find an answer (or maybe the question) to the “world riddle”: a kind of poetry – elegant configurations of body against body, stanzas of stone against stone, delicately punctuated by the spaces between, an understated music of silences and shadows.”